Skip to main content

 Local organisations are building ground-up datasets because big tech will not

-When the Model Cannot See the Forest
+When AI Cannot See the Forest

 In Maharashtra, India, the non-profit Farmers for Forests tried using Meta's open-source Detectron2 model to map tree cover on agricultural land.
-The result was not encouraging.
-The model missed more than half the trees because it had been trained on North American forests.
-The team eventually had to manually annotate 55,000 trees across 80 land parcels to build a dataset that actually reflected local conditions.
+The result was catastrophic.
+The model missed more than half the trees because it had been trained exclusively on North American forests.

 "You cannot simply parachute Western AI into the Global South and expect it to work." - Arti Dhar, Co-founder and Director, Farmers for Forests

-The problem extends beyond tree detection.
+The problem extends far beyond tree detection.
 In western Kenya, Catherine Nakalembe, an assistant professor at the University of Maryland and Africa Programme Director for NASA Harvest, found that satellite imagery trained on Western crop patterns could not reliably identify local crops.
-Her team resorted to collecting over five million crop images using GoPro cameras mounted on volunteer helmets to build ground-truth data from scratch.

 By The Numbers